 Instead of using the resource owner's credentials to access protected resources, the client obtains an access token -- a string denoting a specific scope, lifetime, and other access attributes.
 Access tokens are issued to third-party clients by an authorization server with the approval of the resource owner.
 The client uses the access token to access the protected resources hosted by the resource server.

-For example, an end-user (resource owner) can grant a printing service (client) access to her protected photos stored at a photo-sharing service (resource server), without sharing her username and password with the printing service.
-Instead, she authenticates directly with a server trusted by the photo-sharing service (authorization server), which issues the printing service delegation-specific credentials (access token).
+For example, an end-user (resource owner) can grant an external service (client) access to her protected banking information stored at the Bit Capital platform (resource server), without sharing her username and password with the external service.
+Instead, she authenticates directly with a server trusted by the Bit Capital platform (authorization server), which issues the external service delegation-specific credentials (access token).

 For more information checkout the official RFC Specification or one of the recommended articles below: